-What Is a Cavity?
+What is a Cavity?

 When your child has developed one or more cavities in their teeth, this means that holes have developed in their teeth.
 These holes occur because of decay that’s brought about by improper oral health techniques.
 Among the most problematic aspects of cavities is that they can be difficult to detect when they are still small.
 However, they are more difficult to treat when they have grown in size.
-As such, it’s important that your children receive regular dental care to ensure that their teeth continue to remain in good condition.
+As such, your children must receive regular dental care to ensure that their teeth continue to remain in good condition.

 Primary Causes of a Cavity